 Academic, Defence and Foreign Policy Work

 Bob is descended from a family involved in business, politics and soldiering.
 His family have come from the Isle of Wight and Nottinghamshire.
-He is the sixth member of his paternal family to become a Member of Parliament, the second to be MP for the Isle of Wight and the third to contest the Island since the mid-19th century.
+He is the sixth member of his paternal family to become a Member of Parliament, the second to be MP for the Isle of Wight and the third to contest the Island since the 19th century.
 He is the first member of the family to be knowingly elected as a Conservative MP (a great, great uncle was elected under the Conservative banner whilst serving in the Boer War, but assumed he was standing as a Liberal due to the family’s political traditions).

 The lives of both of his parents were shaped by World War II.
 Bob's grandfather, Bill Seely, was killed leading his Artillery Regiment, the South Notts Hussars, during desperate fighting at the battle of Gazala in June 1942.
 On the morning of the Regiment’s destruction, 6 June, Seely’s Regiment had received the order to fight ‘to the last man and the last round’ to provide cover for retreating British forces.
 It succeeded, but at the cost of the destruction of the unit as a fighting force and the death of many of its men.
 Lt.
 Col. Seely himself was killed when his tank was pierced by a German shell, two hours before the Regiment’s positions were finally overrun.
 Prior to his death, Lt.
 Col. Seely had been Mentioned in Despatches for gallantry, for leading his men in taking several thousand Italian prisoners.
-For some time after, Richard - who was then a young teenager - refused to accept his father’s death and lived in hope that he had been taken prisoner.
+For some time after, Richard - who was then a young teenager - lived in hope that his father had been taken prisoner.
 Richard later trained as a pianist, before becoming a government lawyer.
 He died in 2013.